 What Happens During Darshan?

-You can think of it in two ways - what happens outside and what happens inside.
+You can think of it in two ways—what happens outside and what happens inside.
 Externally, it might not seem like much.
-In Hindu tradition, bowing as you approach a deity, saint or spiritual Master is customary as an expression of reverence towards them.
-By making visual contact with them, the saint sees the devotee and the devotee receives a glimpse of Divinity Itself.
+In Hindu tradition, bowing as you approach a deity, saint, or spiritual master is customary as an expression of reverence toward them.
+By making visual contact with them, the saint sees the devotee, and the devotee receives a glimpse of Divinity Itself.

 What Does Darshan Feel Like?